William Joyce (writer): Personal life

 William Joyce lives with his son Jackson Edward Joyce in Shreveport, Louisiana.
-His daughter, Mary Katherine, died on May 2, 2010, at the age of 18, from complications of brain cancer.
-Rise of the Guardians, a film inspired by stories Joyce told her while young and later resulted in The Guardians of Childhood book series, was dedicated to her memory, reading “For Mary Katherine Joyce, a Guardian Fierce and True” during the credits.
-The main character of Epic, which is also based on Joyce's book, The Leaf Men and the Brave Good Bugs, was named after her.
-His wife, Frances Elizabeth Baucum Joyce, who was a Shreveport attorney, died on January 20, 2016, at the age of 55, from complications of ALS.
+His daughter, Mary Katherine, died on May 2, 2010, at the age of 18, due to complications from brain cancer.
+Rise of the Guardians, a film inspired by The Guardians of Childhood book series and in turn by stories that he told her as a child, was dedicated to her memory, reading "For Mary Katherine Joyce, a Guardian Fierce and True" during the credits.
+The main character of Epic, which is based on Joyce's book The Leaf Men and the Brave Good Bugs, was named after her.
+His wife, attorney Frances Elizabeth Baucum Joyce, died on January 20, 2016, at the age of 55, due to complications of ALS.
+He remarried on July 31, 2020.

 In 2006, Joyce founded the Katrinarita Gras Foundation to raise money for victims of Hurricane Katrina and Hurricane Rita.
-He is selling prints of his unpublished Mardi Gras The New Yorker cover through the foundation with all profit going to Louisiana artists and arts organizations.
+He sold prints of his unpublished Mardi Gras The New Yorker cover, with profits going to Louisiana artists and arts organizations.

 Works by William Joyce

 Books

-In May 2017, Atheneum Young Readers released the picture book Bently & Egg, A Day with Wilbur Robinson, of which the film version is entitled Meet the Robinsons, and Dinosaur Bob and His Adventures with the Family Lazardo.
+In May 2017, Atheneum Young Readers released the picture book Bently & Egg, A Day with Wilbur Robinson, the film version of which is entitled Meet the Robinsons, and Dinosaur Bob and His Adventures with the Family Lazardo.
 All are under the label The World of William Joyce.